Geometry-Aware Generation of Adversarial Point Clouds: Experiments

 \subsection{Ablation Studies and Sensitivity Analysis}

-To test the efficacy of our proposed $GeoA^3$ (\ref{eq:GeoAdvObj}), we first conduct ablation studies by removing individual terms in the geometry-aware regularizer (\ref{eq:Geo}) and compare the results quantitatively and qualitatively.
-Table \ref{table:ablation_study_per} shows that across a range of dropping ratios via the state-of-the-art defense SOR \cite{Deflecting}, attack success rates drop by removing any one of the three terms in (\ref{eq:Geo}), with the term of Hausdorff distance playing the most important role and that of consistency of local curvatures following.
+\textbf{Ablation Studies ---} To test the efficacy of our proposed $GeoA^3$ (\ref{eq:GeoAdvObj}), we first conduct ablation studies by removing individual terms in the geometry-aware regularizer (\ref{eq:Geo}) and compare the results quantitatively and qualitatively.
+Table \ref{table:ablation_study_per} shows that across a range of dropping ratios via the state-of-the-art defense SOR \cite{Deflecting}, attack success rates drop by removing any one of the three terms in (\ref{eq:Geo}), with the term of Hausdorff distance playing the most important role and that for consistency of local curvatures following.
 The observations are consistent for the measure of geometric regularity.
-To qualitatively understand how the three terms play roles for generating visually less perceptible adversarial point clouds, we show in Figure \ref{fig:ablation_study_nonpart} example results, which tells that removing any of three terms will produce adversarial results containing either less regular surfaces or clearly visible outliers.
+Examples of qualitative results in Figure \ref{fig:ablation_study_nonpart} also show that removing any of the three terms will produce adversarial results containing either less regular surfaces or clearly visible outliers.
 Results from instances of other categories are of similar quality.
-These comparisons confirm the combined advantage of our proposed geometry-aware regularizer (\ref{eq:Geo}) for generating adversarial point clouds that are both less defendable and less perceptible, simultaneously.
+To understand why these happen, we note that without imposing proper constraints on the point perturbations, adversarial attack by minimizing the misclassification term in the $GeoA^3$ objective (\ref{eq:GeoAdvObj}) tends to take effect by overly perturbing a small portion of points in the input point cloud, instead of perturbing all the points evenly; this easily produces point outliers, as shown in Figure \ref{fig:ablation_study_nonpart}.
+In other words, a small number of point outliers are the main factor that makes adversarial attacks in the case of less or no constraints.
+Imposing the constraint via the term (\ref{eq:HD}) of Hausdorff distance directly penalizes the large deviation of points from the surface of any adversarial point cloud, thus suppressing the generation of point outliers.
+On the other hand, given that the input, benign point cloud represents a smooth surface, the term (\ref{eq:Normal}) for consistency of local curvatures can achieve the same effect of penalizing point outliers, but it achieves it in a softer and globally more even manner.
+Consequently, without using either the term of Hausdorff distance or that for consistency of local curvatures, the attack success rates drop significantly when removing points from the adversarial results via SOR, as observed in Table \ref{table:ablation_study_per}.
+These comparisons confirm the combined advantage of our proposed geometry-aware regularizer (\ref{eq:Geo}) to achieve adversarial point clouds that are both less defendable and less perceptible, simultaneously.

+Table \ref{table:ablation_study_per} also shows that Hausdorff distance plays a more important role when dropping fewer points via SOR defense.
+This is reasonable since these fewer points are the outliers that mainly cause the adversarial attacks, and the term of Hausdorff distance directly suppresses their generation.
+When dropping more points by SOR, however, the term for consistently of local curvatures is getting sightly more effective, since it can make the adversarial point perturbations softer and globally more evenly distributed; consequently, defense via SOR becomes more difficult.